Horatio Alger: Ministry: 1864–1866

 On December 8, 1864, Alger was enlisted as a pastor with the First Unitarian Church and Society of Brewster, Massachusetts.
-Between ministerial duties, he organized games and amusements for boys in the parish, railed against smoking and drinking, and organized and served as president of the local chapter of the Cadets for Temperance.
+Between ministerial duties, he organized games and amusements for boys in the parish, railed against smoking and drinking, and served as president of the local chapter of the Cadets for Temperance.
 He submitted stories to The Student and Schoolmate, a boys' monthly magazine of moral writings, edited by William Taylor Adams and published in Boston by Joseph H. Allen.
-In September 1865 his second boys' book, Paul Prescott's Charge, was published and received favorable reviews.
+In September 1865, his second boys' book, Paul Prescott's Charge, was published, receiving favorable reviews.

 Child sexual abuse

 Early in 1866, a church committee of men was formed to investigate reports that Alger had sexually molested boys.
 Church officials reported to the hierarchy in Boston that Alger had been charged with "the abominable and revolting crime of gross familiarity with boys".
-Alger denied nothing, admitted he had been imprudent, considered his association with the church dissolved, and left town.
+Alger admitted he had been imprudent, considered his association with the church dissolved, and left town.
 Alger sent Unitarian officials in Boston a letter of remorse, and his father assured them his son would never seek another post in the church.
 The officials were satisfied and decided no further action would be taken.

 New York City: 1866–1896

 In 1866, Alger relocated to New York City where he studied the condition of the street boys, and found in them an abundance of interesting material for stories.
 He abandoned forever any thought of a career in the church, and focused instead on his writing.
 He wrote "Friar Anselmo" at this time, a poem that tells of a sinning cleric's atonement through good deeds.
 He became interested in the welfare of the thousands of vagrant children who flooded New York City following the Civil War.
 He attended a children's church service at Five Points, which led to "John Maynard", a ballad about an actual shipwreck on Lake Erie, which brought Alger not only the respect of the literati but a letter from Longfellow.
 He published two poorly received adult novels, Helen Ford and Timothy Crump's Ward.
 He fared better with stories for boys published in Student and Schoolmate and a third boys' book, Charlie Codman's Cruise.

-In January 1867 the first of 12 installments of Ragged Dick appeared in Student and Schoolmate.
+In January 1867, the first of 12 installments of Ragged Dick appeared in Student and Schoolmate.
 The story, about a poor bootblack's rise to middle-class respectability, was a huge success.
 It was expanded and published as a novel in 1868.
 It proved to be his best-selling work.
 After Ragged Dick he wrote almost entirely for boys, and he signed a contract with publisher Loring for a Ragged Dick Series.